Visit Geelong & the Bellarine

 Reason 7: Watery paradise

 With all that spectacular coastline as the backdrop to your Geelong and Bellarine days, there's no surprise that lots of the fun is water-based.
-Join Dive Victoria on a dive down to the ex HMAS Canberra, or splash about where the dolphins do with See All Dolphin Swims.
-Cruise between the Bellarine and Mornington Peninsula aboard Searoad Ferries, or get the lowdown on the maritime past with South Bay Eco Adventures.
+Join Scubabo Dive Victoria on a dive down to the ex HMAS Canberra, or splash about where the dolphins do with See All Dolphin Swims.
+Cruise between the Bellarine and Mornington Peninsula aboard Searoad Ferries, or catch a bite with Gone Fishing Charters.

 Well, Reason 8 really, and it's golf.
 Why not, when four of Australia's best golf courses are found on the Bellarine?
 Tee off at Curlewis Golf Club, Barwon Heads Golf Club and the two courses at Thirteenth Beach Golf Links.
 Venture over to Queenscliff, Portarlington and Point Lonsdale for more golfing action.